MicrosoftDocs/power-platform/power-platform/alm/custom-host-pipelines.md

    >
    > Deleting the host environment deletes all pipelines and run data.
 Use caution and understand the impact of data and configuration loss as well as maker access to pipelines hosted in the environment.
    >
 - **Development environment**.
 This environment is where you develop solutions.
-A pipeline can be run from within any development environments linked to it.
+A pipeline can be run from within any development environment linked to it.
 - **Target environment**.
 The destination environment a pipeline deploys to.
 For example, integration testing, user assistance testing (UAT), production, and so on.

 > [!TIP]